mikewest/fallow/data/articles/2006/06/pimp-my-javascript-duffs-edition.markdown

 ArticleID:  21
 Published:  1150920504
 Modified:   1150920504
-Title:      Pimp My JavaScript &#8212; Duff&#8217;s Edition
+Title:      "Pimp My JavaScript &#8212; Duff&#8217;s Edition"
-Slug:       pimp-my-javascript-duffs-edition
+Slug:       "pimp-my-javascript-duffs-edition"
-OneLine:    Your code can be faster!
-Here are a few tips to help you speed up the toughest pieces of your JavaScript.
+OneLine:    "Your code can be faster!
+Here are a few tips to help you speed up the toughest pieces of your JavaScript."
 Tags:
     - HOWTO
     - JavaScript